AshokReddyN/BhaktiVani_App/GITHUB_ACTIONS_GUIDE.md

 2. ✅ Push to GitHub
 3. ✅ Wait for build to complete
 4. ✅ Download APK
-5. ✅ Install and test voice search!
+5. ✅ Install and test the app!

-**The APK built by GitHub Actions will have the Voice module properly linked!** 🎤
+**The APK built by GitHub Actions will include all native modules properly linked!** 📱